Shrawil/GuessTheImposter/README.md

 # Role of an Imposter
 1. Imposter does not get any word.
-2. Imposter will have to blend in and your their psychic.
+2. Imposter will have to blend in using their psychic power (So sigma).
 3. Try to avoid suspicion.
 4. Win the game.